Centre for Comparative Medicine

 The facilities at CCM enable co-operation with other Lund University infrastructures such as Lund University’s Bioimaging Centre (LBIC).
 In addition, CCM collaborates with universities and institutions across the world.

 New animal housing facility

-From 2022 with the opening of the Comparative Medicine Unit (CMU), a new animal housing facility, collaboration with the Swedish national laboratory Max IV will also be possible.
+Since 2022, with the opening of the Comparative Medicine Unit (CMU), a new animal housing facility is available.
+Collaboration with the Swedish national laboratory Max IV will also be possible.